ShivenCSP/Exam-Codes/README.md

 (MIT lisence)

 ## Highlights
-- Automatically generates ten unique non-player characters (NPCs).
+- Automatically generates ten unique npcs.
 - Randomly make attributes such as personality traits, age, height, and job.
 - Includes additional randomized details like magic ability and skill level.
 - Simple, Python script using only the math, time and random libraries.